Deploy Oracle Blockchain Platform Enterprise Edition on minikube

 : Image pull wait timeout in seconds during Oracle Blockchain Platform Enterprise Edition installation.
 Default is 1800 seconds.

-- Ensure minikube is running.
+- Ensure that minikube is running.

 - Open a new terminal window and go to the distribution package directory.
-Run
+Run the

 runme_minikube.sh